 Briefly, Customer Scenario Mapping helps you in the following ways:

-- It helps you understand the current experience you are delivering and customer pain points (what isn’t working and why).
+- Understand the current experience you are delivering and customer pain points (what isn’t working and why).

-- It helps you understand exactly how customers want their experience to work in all the steps that lead to their end goal.
+- Learn exactly how customers want their experience to work in all the steps that lead to their end goal.

-- It helps you also know how customers measure success at their most critical points.
+- Find out how customers measure success at their most critical points.
 No other methodology includes this critical factor.
 How else will you know how the customer defines success?
-Customer-defined metrics are not the same as company-defined metrics, both must tick-borne!
+Customer-defined metrics are not the same as company-defined metrics, both must be measured.